Python Loops Basics

 pass # Placeholder for future code

-part runs after the loop finishes normally (not when stopped by break
+The else part runs after the loop finishes normally (not when stopped by break).

 β Example: